DESST 3513 - Design Studio V

 The full timetable of all activities for this course can be accessed from Course Planner.

-4. Develop design skills that work systematically with design metrics- particularly a module/ grid.
+4. Develop design skills that work systematically with design metrics particularly with module/ grid

-6. Strategize a building's relationship with its urban setting.
+6. The ability to analyse and discuss a buildings relationship with its urban setting

 University Graduate Attributes